KaHIP/KaHIP/README.md

 *Faster IO*: we added an option to  kaffpa (option --mmap_io) that speedsup the IO of text files significantly -- sometimes by an order of magnitude.

+*Added Support for Vertex and Edge Weights in ParHIP*: we extended the IO functionality of ParHIP to read weighted graphs in the METIS format.

 ## NEW in v2.10:
 *ParHIP (Parallel High Quality Partitioning):* Our distributed memory parallel partitioning techniques designed to partition hierarchically structured networks such as web graphs or social networks.